-Daughter Dr. Donna Hixon (1949-living) wed Tom Dawson in 1999.
+Daughter Dr. Donna Hixon (1949-living) was born in 1949.
+She wed Tom Dawson in 1999.
 Tom had been married previously and brought with him two children, Dana Dawson and Carmen Dawson.

 He was married twice.
 His first bride was Betty Gail Graft (1920-1952), daughter of William A. and Bertha (White) Graft of Scottdale, Fayette County.

-They had four children -- William Stewart McKnight II, Sandra Karen McKnight, Paul Ellsworth McKnight and James Ray McKnight.
+They bore a family of four children -- William Stewart McKnight II, Sandra Karen "Sadie" Engle Brown, Paul Ellsworth McKnight and James Ray McKnight.

 The McKnights resided on Summit Drive in Canfield, Mahoning County, OH.
 There, Paul was employed for 34 years at Republic Steel, retiring as a foreman.